Open Register Request to Remove Details

 Using information received from the public, registration officers keep two registers.
 The Electoral Register and the Open Register (also known as the Edited Register).

 The Electoral Register lists the names and addresses of everyone who is registered to vote in public elections.

 The register is used for electoral purposes, such as making sure only eligible people can vote.
 Also for other limited purposes specified in law.
 The personal data in the register must always be processed in line with data-protection legislation.

 - Election staff, political parties, candidates and holders of elected office use the register for electoral purposes.

 - Your local council and the British Library hold copies that anyone may look at under supervision.
-A copy is also held by the EC, the Boundary Commissions (which set constituency boundaries for most elections) and the Office for National Statistics.
+A copy is also held by the Electoral Commission.
+Also the Boundary Commissions (which set constituency boundaries for most elections) and the Office for National Statistics.